-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child or young person has SEN if they have a learning difficulty or disability which calls for extra help to be provided to them.

 A child of compulsory school age has a learning difficulty or disability if they:

-The local offer is hosted on SHIP - Southend's Children and Families Information Point website.
+The local offer is hosted on the LiveWell Southend website.

 Please see our SEND Inspection report - Written Statement of Action page.